 Each home port is providing services to the alliance, and some NWSA personnel are providing services back to the home ports.
-These services are provided either by direct charge or purchased services through Inter-local Agreements.
+These services are provided

 Table IV-4 shows the approximate value of Operating, Maintenance, Environmental, Security and Administrative services purchased by the NWSA from each of the home ports and the services purchased by the Port of Tacoma from the NWSA.
 This table does not include the value of services provided for capitalized and expensed projects.